-Suppose for a moment that a case can be made out for some form of PSB.
-How should it be funded?
+Suppose for a moment that a case can be made out for some form of PSB, How should it be funded?

-The current funding of PSB takes or has taken a variety of forms - the licence fee, cross-subsidisation from advertising within a channel (ITV) and across channels (ITV to C4) and direct subsidy (BBC World Service, until recently, and Gaelic language programmes in Scotland).
-In addition, the BBC, C4 and
+The current funding of PSB takes a variety of forms - the licence fee, cross-subsidisation from advertising within a channel (ITV) and across channels (ITV to C4), and direct subsidy (BBC World Service until recently, Gaelic language programmes in Scotland).
+In addition, the BBC, C4, and S4C receive a subsidy as they do not pay for spectrum.
+Thus, as a practical matter PSB, can be and is funded in a range of different ways.